zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

 ### Run pipelines with custom dependencies

-If you have code with custom dependencies than the ones in the sandbox examples, you need to copy the stack provided in the sandbox and swap the container registry with a public container registry that you have `write` access to.
-The [container registry stack component pages](../component-guide/container-registries/container-registries.md) talk more about how to do this.
+If you want to run your own code with custom dependencies in the sandbox environment, you need to follow one of the following two options:

-To register a new stack, you can execute the following:
+#### Path 1: Register a new public container registry and use it in your stack

+The sandbox provides a pre-registered stack that utilizes ZenML's public container registry.
+This allows you to execute pipelines using the provided example code and dependencies, eliminating the need to build and push Docker images to a container registry on your own.
+However, if you wish to run your own code with custom dependencies, you must register a new stack that utilizes a public container registry where you have `write` access.

+Let's take the dockerhub registry as an example.
+To proceed, create a dockerhub account and establish a new repository.
+Next, create a new stack component that utilizes this container registry.
+You can refer to the [container registry stack component guide](../component-guide/container-registries/container-registries.md) for detailed instructions.

+Once the stack component is created, you can register a new stack that incorporates this component.
+Execute the following command:

 ```shell
 zenml stack register my_stack \